vjelic/rocprofiler-compute-glog-fork/README.md

 For manual testing, you can find the executable at `install/bin/rocprof-compute`

 NOTE: This Dockerfile uses `rocm/dev-ubuntu-22.04` as the base image

+## Standalone binary

+To create a standalone binary, run the following commands:
+* `cd docker`
+* `docker compose -f docker-compose.standalone.yml run standalone`

+You should find the rocprof-compute.bin standalone binary inside the `build` folder in the root directory of the project.

+To build the binary we follow these steps:
+* Use RHEL 8 image used to build ROCm as the base image
+* Install python3.8
+* Install dependencies for runtime and for making standalone binary
+* Call the make target which uses Nuitka to build the standalone binary

+NOTE: Since RHEL 8 ships with glibc version 2.28, this standalone binary can only be run on environment with glibc version greater than 2.28. glibc version can be checked using `ldd --version` command.

+NOTE: libnss3.so shared library is required when using --roof-only option which generates roofline data in PDF format

+To test the standalone binary provide the `--call-binary` option to pytest.

 ## How to Cite